willvivi/fuel/Readme.md

 ### Local setup

 - Install Docker
-- Run `docker-compose build` from the root of the repository (might need to run it as superuser)
+- Run `docker-compose build` from the root of the repository

 ### Running the project